skip to content

 Department of Physiology, Development and Neuroscience

-Why are some individuals prone to obesity and yet others stay lean even when they have ready access to food and don't exercise much?
+Why are some individuals prone to obesity and yet others stay lean even when they live in a similarly 'obesogenic' environment?
 Obesity is highly heritable as are related metabolic traits.
 We study obesity genetics 'in the round' starting from genetic discovery studies using GWAS and other epidemiological approaches working with 'big data'.
 We try to ensure we maximise the value of our research for both veterinary medicine and to better understand human biology and medical science.

 Capitalising on my background as a vet, we start with animal genetics – dogs, horses and farm animals are excellent models because selective breeding means they show phenotypes of interest and their genomes are conducive to gene mapping.
 We follow up genetics with cell studies to understand mechanism, focussing on neuronal development, cell signalling and adipocyte biology, including with transcriptomics.
 We also study whole body physiology in pet dogs volunteered by their owners.